Q. What is the Family Promise Week campaign?

 Only gifts given directly to the FP National page will come to FP National.
 All of the Affiliate-raised funds will go straight to their bank accounts.

-Q. What Affiliates are eligible for the Giving Day?
+Q. What Affiliates are eligible for Family Promise Week?

 All Family Promise Affiliates with current 501(c)(3) status, and who provide direct services may participate in this campaign, and who are in compliance with the Family Promise Standards of Affiliation (completed Census, paid Affiliate fees and submitted contact lists) may participate.
 Affiliates engaged in this campaign shall adhere to the new branding standards launched in April 2019.